-At the Advanced Center for Orthopedics and Plastic Surgery, several of our orthopedic surgeons specialize in the surgical and nonsurgical treatment of hammertoes, bunions, flat feet, club feet, and the congenital foot deformities, including Dr. Leonard and Dr. Blotter.
+At the Advanced Center for Orthopedics and Plastic Surgery, several of our orthopedic surgeons specialize in the surgical and nonsurgical treatment of hammertoes, bunions, flat feet, club feet, and the congenital foot deformities, including Dr. Leonard.
 The Advanced Center for Orthopedics and Plastic Surgery has been treating foot and ankle issues for more than three decades.
 That means your foot condition will be treated by a team whose experience is virtually unmatched in Marquette, the surrounding Upper Peninsula, and throughout Northern Michigan.

 The human foot and ankle contains more than 100 bones, tendons, muscles, and ligaments, and forms 33 joints.
 Our feet and ankles are highly complex structures that work in unison to help support our body weight; allow us to stand, walk, or run; and move and flex in a variety of ways.
 When the foot or ankle is injured, it often requires highly specialized treatment to restore maximum function and movement.